Oxbow, Inc.

 Unless otherwise indicated, all trips start at the upper Oxbow parking lot.
 To reach the upper Oxbow parking area, go south on US Hwy 50 from the I-275 #16 exit.
 In about 200 yards, turn left (east) at the edge of the Circle K (between the Circle K and Waffle House) and go over the levee to where the road T’s with a fence directly in front of you.
 Turn right and go to the Oxbow entrance sign.
 Turn left into the Oxbow.
 The upper parking area is immediately on the right.
 You can also use Google Maps and search for "Oxbow Nature Conservancy".

-Early Spring Waterfowl Migration — Saturday, February 15, 2025, 8:00 A.M.
+Spring Migration — Sunday, May 18, 2025, 8:00 AM

 Meet: In the upper Oxbow parking lot at the main entrance to the Oxbow